Skip to main content

 Is Wag safe?

 Generally yes.
-Background checks + insurance.
-Higher walker turnover than Rover.
-Always meet-and-greet for recurring.
-Read recent reviews specifically.
+Background checks plus insurance.
+Walker turnover is higher than Rover.
+Always do a meet-and-greet for recurring care.
+Read recent reviews for your city specifically.

 Wag Premium worth it?